jayway/HybridNetLab/README.md

    - add animations to the WebView control
    - test NavigateToString() and/or NavigateToStream()
    - test the 8.0 WebView or the Windows Phone WebBrowser Control
-   - try out some of the old and new events in 8.1
+   - try out some of the old and new events in 8.1, e.g NavigationStarting, NavigationCompleted
    - try something other from the "What’s new in WebView" link below
    - call the js eval from C# to e.g. read or change the DOM tree
    - add several WebViews to a Hub control